value: $10,000

 • mentoring

-Grant activity may commence before application and needs to be completed by 31 December of the year following application.
+Grant-funded activity may commence prior to application and must be completed by 31 December of the year following application.

 grant timing